PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 10 Plans.md

 TODO:
 - [ ] Design Boromar safehouse
-	- Whats interesting about it?
+	- What's interesting about it?
 	- Burned down in the past, used to be a smuggling hub?
-	- Sometime to make it time sensative?
-Silver flame knight hostage?
+	- Something to make it time sensitive?
+Silver flame knight hostage, impending death?
 ### Outline
 - (List of significant beats)